awfulcooking/iirc/README.md

 IIRC is a new IRC framework for Ruby.

-IRCv3 features such as message tags, batch and labeled-response are supported.
+It supports IRCv3 features such as message tags, batch and labeled-response.

 It's based on composition, with code reload, extensibility and predictability in mind,